LCAV/audioROS/experiments/2020_12_9_rotating/PROTOCOL.md

 Morning:
 - during 90_5, camipro fell on floor creating loud sound
 - during 180_5, buzzing sound from computer
 - started again at 20_0, because the communication somehow broke.
-Added appendix "new" to measurements if existing
+Added appendix "new" to measurements if existing, but renamed after.